Bikeman868/NPL/docs/LANGUAGE.md

 makes the code clean and easy to read as well as easy for the compiler to parse.

-NPL does use `.` to separate hierarchical names, and `{}` to denote scope, but otherwise tries to keep the syntax clean and simple.
+NPL does use `.` to separate hierarchical names, and `{}` to denote scope, but otherwise tries to keep symbols to a minimum.

 <a name="hello-world-namespace"></a>
 ## Namespace and using